ChlorideCull/ChlorideCSharp/README.md

 #Chloride - C# libraries which are useful in general
-Licensed under the LGPL, which in the case of .NET managed languages is really easy to fulfill when libraries compile as dynamically linkable by standard.
+Licensed under the LGPL (v3), which in the case of .NET managed languages is really easy to fulfill when libraries compile as dynamically linkable by standard.
 To comply with the license, all you need is to include the license somewhere, and leave the included DLLs as is.